 To Unlock/Enter The Liftgate

-The liftgate passive entry unlock feature is built into the electronic liftgate release.
-With a valid Passive Entry RKE transmitter within 3 ft (1.0 m) of the liftgate, push the electronic liftgate release to open with one fluid motion.
+The liftgate passive entry unlock feature is built into liftgate handle release.
+With a valid Passive Entry key fob within 5ft (1.5m) of the liftgate, push the electronic liftgate release to open with one fluid motion.